owen-gordon/pi400kb/README.md

-# Raspberry Pi 400 and Pi 500as a USB HID Keyboard & Mouse <!-- omit in toc -->
+# Pi 500+ HID & Ethernet Gadget <!-- omit in toc -->

-Hook your Pi 400 up to your PC somehow, using a USB Type-C cable into the *power* port of the Pi.
+Hook your Pi 400 or Pi 500 up to your host using a USB Type-C cable into the *power* port of the Pi.
 Anker make good ones- I used a 3m white one for my tests.

 Our USB-C to USB-A is great if you're using a USB-A port (but make sure it's a *high power* one): https://shop.pimoroni.com/products/usb-c-to-usb-a-cable-1m-black